-- -COVID 19

 - -Tax certiorari filings and SCAR proceedings continue to occur.

 - -Incarcerated youth and St. Dominic enrollments and resultant expenditures.

-- -New York State Aid revenues have been impacted due to statewide budget constraints.

-- -Employee Benefits such as health insurance increases which are higher than the tax levy.
+- Employee Benefits such as health insurance increases which are higher than the tax levy.

 - -Changes in legislation regarding school finance.

 - -Impending changes in educational standards.

 - -Energy costs.

 - -APPR requirements and curriculum changes.

 - -Collective Bargaining Agreements under negotiation

 - -"Tax Cap" Legislation

 - Possible Federal Sequestration

 - Affordable Care Act

 - Library Bond Issue

 - Decreases in Galleria Assessments

 - New PILOTS Legoland and Amy's Kitchen

+- -Solar PILOTS

-Management believes that the budget adopted for 2022-2023 is reasonably adaptable to any adverse changes that may arise based on the above factors.
+Management believes that the budget adopted for 2023-2024 is reasonably adaptable to any adverse changes that may arise based on the above factors.

-Due to a difficult economic forecast both statewide and nationally, a limited 22/23 budget, the new "Tax Cap" legislation, an existing labor contract and one which is currently being negotiated, the continued drain of tax certiorari proceedings, the effects of federal sequestration, double digit increases in health insurance, retirement system costs and the costs of implementing the Affordable Care Act, the addition to the budget of Library construction bonds, the decrease of Galleria tax assessments, the continued debt payments associated with the District's \$34.5 M capital project, and the possible addition of large new PILOTS, the District will have to monitor revenues and expenditures closely.
+Due to a difficult economic forecast both statewide and nationally, a limited 23/24 budget, the "Tax Cap" legislation, an existing labor contract, the continued drain of tax certiorari proceedings, the effects of federal sequestration, double digit increases in health insurance, retirement system costs and the costs of implementing the Affordable Care Act, the addition to the budget of Library construction bonds, the decrease of Galleria tax assessments, the continued debt payments associated with the District's \$34.5 M capital project, and the possible addition of large new PILOTS, the District will have to monitor revenues and expenditures closely.
 The District may also find it difficult to keep the tax levy below the cap in future years while maintaining an applied fund balance equal to the applied fund balance in previous years.